opennetworkinglab/aether-docs/edge_deployment/overview.rst

 Minimum requirements:

-* 8x 1GbE Copper ports (adjust to provide a sufficient number for every copper 1GbE port in the system)
+* 8x 1GbE Copper Ethernet ports (adjust to provide a sufficient number for every copper 1GbE port in the system)

 * 2x 10GbE SFP+ or 40GbE QSFP interfaces (only required if management server
   does not have a network card with these ports)

 * Managed via SSH or web interface

-* Support the LLDP protocol for debugging cabling issues
+* LLDP protocol support, for debugging cabling issues

 * Capable supporting VLANs on each port, with both tagged and untagged traffic sharing a port.